Hippos with runny noses test positive for COVID-19 at Belgian zoo | DW | 03.12.2021

 While stressing that Hermien's and Imani's lives do not appear to be in danger, veterinarian Francis Vercammen said they were "expelling snot" which prompted the animal medic to probe further.

-The mother, 41, and daughter, 14, tested positive for COVID after Vercammen thought it would be prudent to check as cases rose among humans this winter.
+The mother, 41, and daughter, 14, have tested positive for COVID amid rising human cases in Belgium and Europe in recent weeks.

 Antwerp Zoo tested its animals last year and found no positive cases.